nomads-community/warehouse/README.md

 # warehouse
 ## Overview
-The idea for this repository is to help streamline and standardise the storage of data generated from NOMADS assays.
-In particular, we are trying to encourage:
+The idea for this repository is to help streamline and standardise the storage of experimental data generated from NOMADS assays.
+In particular, we are trying to encourage standardised:
-- Standardised experiment names
+- Experiment names
-- Standardised directory hierarchies
+- Directory hierarchies
-- Standardised metadata files
+- Metadata files

-## Data Flow
+## Experimental Data
-### Experimental
-All experimental data is produced using a standardised Excel template.
+All experimental data is produced using a standardised Excel spreadsheets (see the `templates` folder).
 In every template there are user-friendly tabs for entry of data.
 Key user-entered data elements are then summarised in two Excel tables as follows:

 - expt_metadata - experiment-wide data e.g. date of experiment
 - rxn_metadata - reaction level data e.g. post-PCR DNA concentration

 Originally VBA code in the spreadsheet was used to export individual data tables to csv files. `warehouse` can now directly import, munge and export experimental data as required.

-### Sample data
-Sample data can also be pulled into the `visualise` command from a csv file.
-Curently this requires the following fields: Sample ID, Extraction ID, Date Collected, Parasitaemia (p/ul), and Province.

-### Sequence analysis outputs
-Finally outputs from sequencing runs can also be pulled into warehouse through the `visualise` command from the standard NOMADS folder structure (outlined below).

-## Identifiers
 The standardisation that warehouse promotes relies on a number of identifiers:

 ### Experiment ID
 Every experiment is given a unique ID composed of:
 - Experiment type (2 letters) e.g. SW (sWGA), PC (PCR), SL (Sequence Library)
 - Users initials (2 letters) e.g. Bwalya Kabale would be BW
 - Three digit incremental count for each experiment type e.g. 001 The third PCR for Bwalya Kabale would therefore be PCBW003.
 Most of this is automatically generated through the Excel templates.

 ### Sample ID
 Each sample must have a unique sampleID that can consist of any combination of characters.
 It is recommended that this should be the 'master' id assigned during sample collection and the reference for any sample metadata collected.